way2muchnoise/CurseForgeBadge-Unofficial/README.md

 ## Usage
 The base url is [https://cf.way2muchnoise.eu](https://cf.way2muchnoise.eu).
 Both http and https are available.

-**I advice using http when using it on GitHub since it doesn't seem to like my https that much.**
+**I advise using http when using it on GitHub since it doesn't seem to like my https that much.**

 ### Possible patterns